carlosjennings1991/kickstarter_analysis/README.md

 ![Theater Outcomes vs Launch](https://github.com/carlosjennings1991/kickstarter_analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)

-This concretely proven in the data, and contains three key takeaways.
+Outcomes are significantly affected by launch date, a fact concretely proven in the data, and contains three key takeaways.

 * May, June and July are all well above average.
 * May is the best month